 Lisa Bosio has been a passionate educator for over 20 years with one goal: to equip and empower teachers to invest in and impact the whole child, academically, behaviorally, socially and emotionally.
 Lisa graduated from California Polytechnic State University (Cal Poly in San Luis Obispo) and holds a multiple subjects credential with an English Authorization and an M.Ed in Teaching and Curriculum.
 Lisa has extensive experience as a classroom teacher, master teacher and district instructional coach.
 Currently, she is a full-time Induction Mentor, supporting and teaching new teachers in the Sylvan Union School District in California.
 Lisa is also a Consulting Partner with two universities, Western Governors University and Teachers College of San Joaquin in California, and designs coursework focused on the implementation of Universal Design for Learning (UDL) and social emotional learning.
 She is also an Adjunct Professor in a teacher preparatory program at the Teachers College of San Joaquin.

 Our standard pricing covers your course registration with Novak Educational Consulting.
-You may also choose to purchase graduate credits and/or clock hours (for Washington State teachers) at the time of registration.
+You may also choose to purchase graduate credits (for professional learning) and/or clock hours (for Washington State teachers) at the time of registration.
 For questions regarding group pricing, district-based course options, or to request a purchase order, contact us.

 As long as you receive a grade of C or better, you will receive a completion certificate from Novak Education at the conclusion of the course.
 Please check in with your school or district to determine if this alone will be sufficient for salary points or advancement.
 Some states require additional proof of completion such as clock hours, contact hours, or credits.
-Graduate credits (3 continuing education credits) may be obtained through our university partners.
+Continuing Education Graduate Credits may be obtained through our university partners.
 Please check with your school or district to ensure these will satisfy their requirements prior to enrolling.
 Learn more about our graduate partners Gordon College and Teachers College of San Joaquin.